-Wondering how much an energy performance certificate (EPC) costs?
-There’s no fixed rate for an EPC, so you can expect to pay between £35 – £120.
-This is why gathering a number of quotes is tantamount to paying the right sum of money.
+Wondering how much an Energy Performance Certificate (EPC) costs?
+There’s no fixed rate, so you can expect to pay upwards of £35.
+This is why gathering a number of EPC quotes is tantamount to paying the right sum of money.

 It’s much easier to rent or sell a property if it’s energy efficient, and if this is reflected in the EPC rating.
 An accredited EPC assessor will come to your property, and assess the overall efficiency (how much energy the house uses).
 After which, the assessor will issue the EPC document, before entering it into the EPC register – ready for potential buyers or renters to assess online.